michalina-sz/itinerary-planner/README.md

 # itinerary-planner
 An application created for my engineering thesis.

-I can't share the code of the application for now, but I can show it for recruitment purposes.
+I cannot share the code of the application for now, but I can show it for recruitment purposes.
 I am providing screenshots of the app views.

 ## Technologies
 App was created using MERN stack: